HueCodes/simple-c-server/README.md

-Simple server in C, more updates coming soon.
-Using this to better my skills in C
+Simple server in C. Using this to practice my skills in C will be adding more features soon.